Blenheim Palace sits at the edge of the picturesque town of Woodstock in Oxfordshire and is only a twenty-minute journey from the city of Oxford.

 For an easier way to visit, buy your tickets online today.
 We always recommend to pre-book your tickets, to make things easier for you including faster entry, one quick scan and you will be through the gates.
 You will also receive our latest information on what’s happening and how to make the most of your day.
 The great thing is you can even book online the day of your visit.

-Stagecoach Bus S3 and Bus 7 run from Oxford City Centre to Woodstock, four times an hour, 7 days a week.
-Bus S3 leaves from Oxford train station.
-Bus S3 and Bus 7 both pick up on Magdalen Street.
-Buses stop outside the main entrance, from where it’s a 10-minute stroll through the park to Blenheim Palace.
+Stagecoach Bus S3 and S7 run from Oxford City Centre to Woodstock, four times an hour, 7 days a week.
+Both start from Oxford Railway Station and pick up in Magdalen Street.
+Buses stop outside the main entrance, from there it's a 10 minute stroll through the park to Blenheim Palace.

-Stagecoach Bus S3 also runs hourly from Chipping Norton to Blenheim.
+The S3 runs hourly from Chipping Norton and Charlbury to Blenheim.

 There is no direct bus service from Bicester to Woodstock.